- Other Years

 She received her MFA degree from Goldsmiths, University of London, where her research focused on the tension between sound, space and visual elements, and also the subtle experience between the technology synthesised and the reality.
 Most of her works attempt to represent pseudo-natural, material sensory environment, yet with characteristics of the computational and digital at its heart.
 Her works has been exhibited 2015 London design week at Victoria & Albert Museum, UK.

 Ben Hughes is a designer, educator and author who has worked for consultancies in UK, Australia and Taiwan.
 From 1999 to 2011 he was the Director of Postgraduate Industrial Design at Central Saint Martins.
 In 2011 he relocated to Beijing where was Professor of Industrial Design at the Central Academy of Fine Arts (CAFA) until 2016.
+In 2019 he was appointed Director of the International Design Centre at Beijing Institute of Technology.
 He continues to run his own design studio, A4, in CaoChangDi, Beijing.

 Danny Kuo is a Dutch designer currently based in Shanghai.